 This Schedule identifies the frequency of microbiological sampling for the presence of bacteria and associated testing.
 The number of required samples is based upon population size.
-The City was mandated to take a minimum of 135 microbiological samples per month in 2023 for an annual total of 1,620 samples.
+The City was mandated to take a minimum of 135 microbiological samples per month in 2024 for an annual total of 1,620 samples.

-The City collected a total of 1,744 microbiological samples for testing in 2023.
-Over 25 per cent of the 1,744 microbiological samples were tested for Heterotrophic Plate Count (HPC) to satisfy regulatory requirements.
+The City collected a total of 1,800 microbiological samples for testing in 2024.
+More than 25 per cent of the 1,800 microbiological samples were tested for Heterotrophic Plate Count (HPC) to satisfy regulatory requirements.
 HPC measures the overall bacteriological quality of drinking water.